NetApp-openstack-dev/openstack-docs/source/glance/configuration/section_glance-enhanced-instance-config-NFS.rst

 =============================================================

-The following checklist provides the steps necessary for configuration of Enhanced Instance Creation and Copy Offload with NetApp FAS (ONTAP) for NFS:
+The following checklist provides the steps necessary for configuration of Enhanced Instance Creation and Copy Offload with NetApp FAS and/or AFF (ONTAP) for NFS:

 +------+------------------------------------------------------------+---------+
 | #    | Description of Step                                        | Done?   |